drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

 - rainMainDATA.service - starts collecting rainfall data on boot.
 - outSocket.service - runs a socket to allow for simple local diagnosics.

-## Information on files in the 'all' directory
+## Information on files in the 'all' directory (HTTP USER INTERFACE SYSTEM CODE)

 ![Output as seen in browser.](./all/allApp_Browser_output.png)